Carmine Gallone: Early life and career

 Carmine Gallone was born as Carmelo Camillo Gallone on 10 September 1885 in Taggia (in the province of Imperia), but grew up in Naples.
-His father was Italian, from Sorrento, and his mother was French, from Nice.
-He began writing plays at 15 and in 1911 won first prize at a national drama competition for his drama Brittanico.
+His father, Pasquale Gallone, was Italian, from Sorrento, and his mother, Rosa Langery, was French, from Nice.
+He began writing plays at the age of 15 and, in 1911, he travelled to Rome to participate in the National Drama Competition organised to celebrate the fiftieth anniversary of the Unification of Italy.
+Although the play he submitted, Il Britannico, did not win, it received an honourable mention from the examining committee.